picocss/pico/README.md

 ## Usage

-There are 4 ways to get started with pico.css:
+There are 4 ways to get started with Pico CSS:

 **Install manually**